callstack/react-native-testing-library/website/docs/MigrationJestMatchers.md

 ## General notes

-All of built-in Jest matchers provided by React Native Testing Library are supporting only host elements.
+All of the built-in Jest matchers provided by the React Native Testing Library support only host elements.
 This should not be an issue, as all RNTL v12 queries already return only host elements.
-When this guide states that given matcher should work the same it assumes behavior only only host elements.
-If you need to assert status of composite elements use Jest Native matchers in [legacy mode](#gradual-migration).
+When this guide states that a given matcher should work the same it assumes behavior only host elements.
+If you need to assert the status of composite elements use Jest Native matchers in [legacy mode](#gradual-migration).

 ## Usage

-You can use the built-in matchers by adding following line to your `jest-setup.ts` file:
+You can use the built-in matchers by adding the following line to your `jest-setup.ts` file:

 ```ts
 import '@testing-library/react-native/extend-expect';